Liz Ergle has one major rule for her kids: In this family, we tell the truth.

-You want your children to grow up with a healthy self-confidence without being delusional about how good they are at sports or art or whatever else.
+You want your children to grow up with a healthy self-confidenceas well as appropriate self-awareness.
 That’s why we sometimes tell children that a drawing is stunning when it’s not or that they’re great at gymnastics when they can’t do a somersault.

-This is avoidable by simply changing the focus from external validation (grades, awards, winning games) to internal qualities, Wonders says.
+This is avoidable by simply changing the focus from external validation such as grades, awards, or winning games to internal qualities, Wonders says.

 “We always want to reflect effort rather than product,” she says.

 So instead of “You’re such a great violin player!” when the child hasn’t hit a single correct note, try: “You have been practicing so hard.
 I can tell you’ve put so much work into this.
 I hope you’re proud of yourself for how hard you’ve been practicing.”

 This approach helps build the child’s self-esteem from within so that self-worth isn’t based on accomplishments that will come and go.

 3. Lies about stuff that’s difficult to talk about

 Children sometimes ask hard questions about life and death.